-- Governments, multilateral organizations, and private firms have spent billions of dollars to develop effective vaccines for the new coronavirus.
+- Governments, multilateral organizations, and private firms have spent billions of dollars to develop effective vaccines for COVID-19.

-- More than a dozen vaccines—including ones by Pfizer and BioNTech, Moderna, and Sinopharm—are already being distributed, with hundreds of millions of people fully vaccinated so far.
+- Close to two dozen vaccines—including ones by Pfizer and BioNTech, Moderna, and Sinopharm—are already being distributed, with over two billion people fully vaccinated.

-- Vaccines go through rigorous testing for safety and effectiveness before they are approved for public use, a process that typically takes years.
+- Vaccines go through rigorous testing for safety and effectiveness before they are approved for public use.

-A year into the pandemic of the COVID-19 coronavirus disease, the global effort to develop and distribute an effective vaccine produced several promising options.
+A year into the pandemic of the COVID-19 coronavirus disease, the global effort to develop and distribute an effective vaccine produced several safe and effective options.
 The accelerated development of multiple vaccines is unprecedented; the process typically takes eight to fifteen years.

-Now, the immunization of a critical mass of the world’s population—which is crucial for getting the pandemic under control—is up against a new set of challenges, including dangerous new strains of the virus, global competition over a limited supply of doses, and public hesitation about the vaccines.
+However, the immunization of a critical mass of the world’s population—which is crucial for getting the pandemic under control—continues to confront challenges, including dangerous new strains of the virus, global competition over a limited supply of doses, and public hesitation about the vaccines.

-What is the status of COVID-19 vaccine distribution?
+What is the status of COVID-19 vaccinations globally?

-More than a dozen vaccines have been approved for general or emergency use in countries including China, Russia, the United Kingdom, and the United States.
-As of summer 2021, more than three billion doses had been administered worldwide.
-Several countries—including Bahrain, Israel, and the United States—have made significant progress in immunizing their citizens, while others have vaccinated only small fractions of their populations and a handful are yet to start.
+More than twenty vaccines have been approved for general or emergency use in countries including China, Russia, the United Kingdom, and the United States.
+As of fall 2021, more than six billion doses had been administered worldwide.
+Several countries—including Portugal, Singapore, and the United Arab Emirates—have made significant progress in immunizing their citizens, while many others have vaccinated only small fractions of their populations.

-The uneven rollout of vaccines has been felt sharply in places such as India, where the spread of new variants and relaxed restrictions led to a devastating surge in June that has impeded vaccine shipments elsewhere.
-In recent weeks, the World Health Organization (WHO) has raised the alarm about a third wave of COVID-19 cases across Africa, where just over 1 percent of the population has been fully vaccinated.
+The uneven rollout of vaccines has been felt sharply in places such as India, where the spread of new variants and relaxed restrictions led to a devastating surge in mid-2021 that impeded vaccine shipments elsewhere.
+In recent months, the World Health Organization (WHO) has warned that the lack of access to vaccines in Africa, where less than 5 percent of the population has been fully vaccinated, will prolong the pandemic.

 How does a vaccine work?